Part Time Officer Elections

 Postgraduate Officer

 Postgraduate Officer is the only Part-Time Officer role that is not filled via Student Council hustings.
-This roll will be voted for via ballot papers, alongside the Full-Time Officer roles from 11-12th March.
 ONLY Postgraduate Officers can vote for the Postgraduate role.

 REPRESENT your Community